collective/sc.recipe.staticresources/README.rst

 short_name (required)
 ^^^^^^^^^^^^^^^^^^^^^
-A short name is needed to be used as the UMD Javascript library name and the name of the script inserted into Plone.
+A short name is needed to be used as the UMD JavaScript library name and the name of the script inserted into Plone.
 This field is required.

 directory